kptdev/kpt/docs/design-docs/08-package-variant.md

 This creates a more maintainable, automatable set of APIs for package customization than simple key/value pairs.

-As an example, we may define a GVK that contains service endpoints that many of applications use.
+As an example, we may define a GVK that contains service endpoints that many applications use.
 In each application package, we would then include an instance of that resource, say called "service-endpoints", and configure a function to propagate the values from that resource to others within our package.
 As those